 How to Repot

-Before you repot, get your plant ready being watering a few days before to ensure that they are hydrated.
-Also, avoid repotting in extreme weather to reduce transplant shock and allow them to settle in better.
+Before you repot, get your plants ready by watering them a few days before to ensure that they are hydrated.

 What you'll need: